You've signed in with a UCLA undergraduate student account.

 Application deadline: TBD

-1. Developing novel therapeutic small molecules to modulate signal transduction in various eye diseases, including glaucoma, degenerative retinal disorders, and corneal diseases.
+1. Understanding of vision and ophthalmology research and their importance in advancing the understanding of the visual pathways, developing novel therapeutic in various eye diseases, including glaucoma, degenerative retinal disorders, and corneal diseases.

 Students learn how to be a scientist in weekly lab meetings and will have the opportunity to present their findings at a UCLA scientific poster session as well as at their home institution.
 Additionally, students will engage in social activities and career development workshops with other summer research students on UCLA campus, thereby expanding their science community and faculty/peer network.